3 Ways to Be Successful in Merger and Acquisition Activities with Supply Chain Design & Planning

 The benefits of modeling and supply chain design at this phase include:

-- Finding short-term improvements with limited disruption
+- Finding short-term improvements with limited supply chain disruption

 - Simultaneously analyzing big-win but potentially more disruptive changes